ccorcos/meteor-date-parser/README.md

 # To Do

-There's an [issue](https://github.com/moment/moment/issues/2423) with Moment.js right now where it doesn't properly match "tuesday" or other days of the week.
+There's an [issue](https://github.com/moment/moment/issues/2423) with Moment.js right now where it doesn't properly match "tuesday" or other days of the week without other context like a time.
 Once this is the solved, the package will be updated.